-The first time power is supplied to the MTX-IND terminal (to pin 1 & pin 6 J1 power connector), it will switch on.
+The first time power is supplied to the MTX-IND-V2 terminal (pin 1 & pin 2 terminal block connector), it will switch on.

 The modem is fully operational after 4 seconds.
 Logging onto a network may take longer than this and is out of the modem's control.